-The last approach, and in my opinion, perhaps the most innovative, is the interactive one.
-In fact, in addition to the three previous approaches, this approach provides you the opportunity to interact directly with the Python code.
+The last approach to using Python, and in my opinion, perhaps the most innovative, is the interactive one.
+In fact, in addition to the three previous approaches, this approach provides you with the opportunity to interact directly with the Python code.